FDA expands warning about potentially contaminated eye products amid outbreak

 Investigators had turned up opened bottles of the EzriCare eye drops contaminated with the bacteria at the homes of multiple patients in the outbreak.
 However, three unopened EzriCare bottles gathered by health authorities did not have signs of contamination.
 Additional bottles are being tested.

-Most patients had purchased their eye drops online before the recall.
-However, one reported buying it in a Costco warehouse.
+Most cases linked to the outbreak involved eye drops purchased online before the recall.
+However, one reported buying EzriCare at a Costco warehouse.

 Like the EzriCare products earlier, the Delsam Pharma Artificial Eye Ointment is still listed for sale on several websites including Amazon.
 It ranks among the top 50 best-selling "dry eye relief" products on the site.